perticascatalin/ImageOfAlgorithm/misc/ISTsubmission/review.md

 3C.
 Whole view: trace, program, code city, etc... - make a diagram - visual

 4C.
-Catalin C2: incorporate nicely all the literature you know on computer programs and software visualization
+C C2: incorporate nicely all the literature you know on computer programs and software visualization

 POINT 3 (extension to suggested reads) C1
 ->